|

 be in the past, causing it to immediately trigger once done.

-This setting has no effect if a realtime timer has not been
+This setting has an effect only if a realtime timer has been

 specified with OnCalendar=.
 Defaults to false.